abhishektyaagi/abhishektyaagi.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Selected for the [Nengo Summer School 2024](https://www.nengo.ai/summer-school/), at the University of Waterloo.
-Come say Hi!